 Carmen Berzatto—a.k.a the Bear—is born to be a chef.
-He’s spent many years working for five star restaurants around the world, raising to the top of his profession.
+He’s spent many years working for five star restaurants around the world, rising to the top of his profession.

-Then he has to drop everything and go back to Chicago, where his beloved brother Mike used to run the family joint Original Beef; a dirty little hole in the wall of a sandwich bar in a particularly rough neighbourhood.
+Then he has to drop everything and go back to Chicago, where his beloved brother Mike used to run the family joint Original Beef – a dirty little hole in the wall of a sandwich bar in a particularly rough neighborhood.

 Mike was as charming as he was troubled.
 When he unexpectedly killed himself he left his kid brother with a big debt to the local mafia, as well as with the task of turning Original Beef around.